Melih199/VR_4_Robotics/README.md

 ```cpp
 Arguments += " -Progress";
 ```
-- You may skeep this step.
-To speed up the next commands you may increase the processor cores to do that first check your number of processor cores, keep few of them and use the rest ( in our case it is 12 )
+- You may skip this step.
+To speed up the next commands you may increase the processor cores to do that first check your number of processor cores, keep a few of them, and use the rest ( in our case it is 12 )
 ```sh
 nproc
 make j10
 ```
-- Navigate the UnrealEngine-5.2.0-release folder and rund the following commands.
+- Navigate the UnrealEngine-5.2.0-release folder and run the following commands.
 ```sh
 ./Setup.sh
 ./GenerateProjectFiles.sh